dominiccarrano/ee-120-labs/README.md

 ## About

-In the spring 2019 semester, we created a set of five labs as a project to re-introduce a hands-on lab component to our entry-level upper-division course in Signals and Systems.
-Since then, we've created five more to form a set of 10, and fine-tuned them based on student feedback.

-Our paper summarizing the work has been accepted to the *2020 International Conference on Higher Education Advances*.
+Our paper summarizing this work has been accepted to the *2020 International Conference on Higher Education Advances*.
 A prepublication version is available online [here](https://dominiccarrano.github.io/files/SelfContainedJupyterNotebookLabs.pdf).

 The versions here are without solutions.
-If you're an educator at another institution and would like to use these in your course, contact Babak Ayazifar (ayazifar@berkeley.edu) about acquiring solutions.
+If you're an educator at another institution and would like to use these in your course, contact Prof. Babak Ayazifar (ayazifar@berkeley.edu) about acquiring solutions.

 ## The Labs